skirianov/out-of-the-box-js/task1-route_converter/task.md

 # Bonus points
 Once you generated a csv file show the map and plot these waypoints on it using Google maps API or any other API to your taste

+Share your results on Twitter with hashtag #OutOfTheBoxJS!

+# Have a good luck!